LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - MacVim: `url_prefixes('mvim://open?url=file://', DocPrefix)`
 - TextMate: `url_prefixes('txmt://open?url=file://', DocPrefix)`

-As local links use absolute paths, the `omit_path_prefixes/1` option is ignored.
+As most of the text editor URL scheme handlers require local links to use absolute paths, the `omit_path_prefixes/1` option is ignored.
 Note that local links require text editor support for URL schemes that can handle both file and directory links.

 To generate links to API documentation and source code repositories, use the options `path_url_prefixes/3` (or `url_prefixes/2` for simpler cases)